ccmucdenver/ccm-docs/docs/python.md

 install the packages user requires with their dependences automatically, but sometimes a combination of versions that would satisfy all dependences does not exist.

-You can use the system-provided Python, or our tensorflow.sif singularity container, each with their collection of packages.
-But no fixed collection of Python packages can satisfy everyone's needs.
+You can use the system-provided Python, or many of our singularity container, each with their collection of packages at different versions, including Python itself.
+But no fixed collection of Python packages versions can satisfy everyone's needs.

-The currently preferred solution is to encourage users to install their own Python library with one or more separate collections of packages for their various needs.
-Conda from the Anaconda distribution is perhaps the most popular package manager, and it maintains such collections called **environments**.
+The currently preferred solution is to encourage users to install their own Python collections of packages for their various needs as **environments**.

-Do not use `pip` to install packages unless there is no other way.
+It is best not use `pip` to install packages unless there is no other way.
 It does not try to resolve version conflicts and you can end up with a broken installation.

-## Install Anaconda
+## Install Conda

 Open an ssh window an alderaan and type